tpietruszka/rate_limited/README.md

 - support "streaming" and/or continuous operation:
   - enable scheduling calls while running and/or getting inputs from generators
   - support "streaming" results - perhaps similar to "as_completed" in asyncio?
+- support async calls (for people who prefer openai's acreate etc)
 - add timeouts option? (for now, the user is responsible for handling timeouts)
 - OpenAI shares information about rate limits in http response headers - could it be used without coupling too tightly with their API?
-- tests (and explicit support?) for different ways of registering usage
+- tests (and explicit support?) for different ways of registering usage (time of request vs time of completion vs gradual)
 - more robust wrapper-like behavior of schedule() - more complete support of VS Code